 Different providers define mitigating, exceptional, extenuating or special circumstances in different ways.
 Broadly, the terms refer to serious or significant circumstances which are unforeseen and beyond a student’s control and could significantly impair their academic performance in one or more assessed activities, possibly over a short period of time.
 Mitigating circumstances may include medical matters, bereavement, jury service, etc. Providers normally expect the student to submit a claim for mitigating circumstances before results are published, and to provide evidence in support of their claim.
 Where the claim is accepted by the provider, this might result in a further attempt at an assessment at the next available opportunity, for an uncapped result.

 This refers to any behaviour not directly related to a student’s assessments or studies but which contravenes the provider’s policies relating to the treatment of staff or other students or to behaviour on or near the provider’s property or whilst representing the provider.
 Non-academic misconduct may or may not be criminal behaviour.
 Students’ behaviour on, or use of, social media or the internet can also be deemed non-academic misconduct if it contravenes the provider’s policies.
 Precisely what constitutes non-academic misconduct will vary between providers, as will the sanctions applied.

-Anybody in England or Wales which is not a “qualifying institution”, may apply to become a member of the OIA if it meets our conditions for joining.
+Any body in England or Wales which is not a “qualifying institution” may apply to become a member of our Scheme if it meets our conditions for joining.